idiv-biodiversity/lcvplants/README.md

 You can find more information on how to use lcvplants in the [vignette]()

 # Citation
-Freiberg M, Winter M, Gentile A, Zizka A, Muellner-Riehl AN, Weigelt A & Wirth C. The Leipzig Catalogue of Plants (LCVP) –- An improved taxonomic reference list for all known vascular plants.
+Freiberg M, Winter M, Gentile A, Zizka A, Muellner-Riehl AN, Weigelt A & Wirth C. The Leipzig Catalogue of Vascular Plants (LCVP) –- An improved taxonomic reference list for all known vascular plants.
 R package, available at https://github.com/idiv-biodiversity/lcvplants.